facelessuser/coloraide/docs/src/markdown/gamut.md

 Color("rgb(30% 105% 0%)").in_gamut()
 ```

 On the other hand, some color spaces do not have a limit.
-CIELAB is one such color space.
+CIELab is one such color space.
 Sometimes limits will be
 placed on the color space channels for practicality, but theoretically, there are no bounds.
-When we check a CIELAB
+When we check a CIELab
 color, we will find that it is always considered in gamut.

 ```playground
 Color("lab(200% -20 40 / 1)").in_gamut()
 ```

-While checking CIELAB's own gamut isn't very useful, we can test it against a different color space's gamut.
+While checking CIELab's own gamut isn't very useful, we can test it against a different color space's gamut.
 By simply
 passing in the name of a different color space, the current color will be converted to the provided space and then
 will run `in_gamut` on the new color.
 You could do this manually, but using `in_gamut` in this manner can be very
 convenient.
-In the example below, we can see that the CIELAB color of `#!color lab(200% -20 40 / 1)` is outside the
+In the example below, we can see that the CIELab color of `#!color lab(200% -20 40 / 1)` is outside the
 narrow gamut of sRGB.

 ```playground